wordofwarning/wordofwarning.org/current/2024-emergency/afternoon/index.md

 A durational, interdisciplinary, installation piece utilising stillness & spoken word. *Curved Lines* invites you to examine the architecture of deformity, and the systems that so contain it.

-Billy Gigurtsis is a London-based interdisciplinary choreographer & performer whose current practice centres dance around poetry, philosophy, and stillness.
+Billy Gigurtsis is a London-based interdisciplinary choreographer & performer whose current practice centres dance around poetry, philosophy, stillness.
 He has a particular interest in post-war expressive dance styles such as Tanztheater & Butoh.
-He has performed at Västerås Konserthus, Siobhan Davies Studios, and Riposte.
+He has performed at Västerås Konserthus (Sweden), Siobhan Davies Studios, Riposte (London).
 <hr>
 **Diane Dwyer** · *Diane the American Swimmer Says, "Don't Worry!"*

 A recurring persona project: a ridiculous character who thinks she can do anything, cause she's American.
 Her motto is: *"DON’T WORRY!"*

 Diane Dwyer is a Brooklyn (USA)-based interdisciplinary artist with a focus on performance.
-Recent performances include Performance Art Open (Bergen, Norway) and The Ivory Tower & the Open Worlds (Brooklyn, NY, USA).
+Recent performances include Performance Art Open (Bergen, Norway) and The Ivory Tower & the Open Worlds (Brooklyn, USA).
 <hr>
 **Emergency Chorus** · *Reading and Writing*

 Reading too much into a simple phrase, two performers turn a few select words into a strange game of sense & nonsense.
 Is this a business pitch?
 A therapy session?
 An activists’ meeting?<br>*Reading and Writing* is an improvised performance in which text becomes music, and meaning is all in the mind.

 Emergency Chorus is Ben Kulvichit (he/him) & Clara Potter-Sweet (they/she).
-Bristol-based, they make performances which straddle experimental theatre, Live Art, and dance, often colliding disparate source materials to create collages of text, choreography, music, and image.
-Recently they've created a dance piece which predicts the future, a choir of town criers, and a scratch night for 'old' work.
+Bristol-based, they make performances which straddle experimental theatre, Live Art, dance — often colliding disparate source materials to create collages of text, choreography, music, image.
+Recently they've created a dance piece which predicts the future, a choir of town criers, a scratch night for 'old' work.
 <hr>
 **Farida Yesmin** · *Blissful Sorrow (part II)*